- Explore + View

 - Belong + Give

-To inquire, please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org with your resume and availability.
-Volunteers should be able to commit to two semesters of service.
+To enquire, please email Tyra Jefferson, Visitor Services Manager at email@example.com with your resume and weekly availability.
+Volunteers should be able to commit to at least one semester (4 months) of service.
 Need help preparing a resume?
 Visit the UF Career Resource Center for examples and guidance.

-The MUSE (Museum University Student Educator) program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
-MUSEs are one-semester project volunteers who create and present interactive and engaging experiences for museum visitors.
-Each semester, a group of 10–15 students from diverse academic backgrounds work together to imagine and produce activities for Museum Nights, a monthly, after-hours museum experience.
+The Museum University Student Educator program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
+MUSEs are one-semester UF and SFC volunteers who create and present interactive and engaging experiences for museum visitors during Museum Nights, a monthly after-hours experience.
+All majors welcome.
+Meetings are Thursdays, 3:30 – 5 p.m.
 Download an application here.
-For more information, contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at email@example.com or 352.294.7061.
+For more information, contact Elizabeth King, Gallery Interpretation & Public Programs Manager at email@example.com or 352.294.7061.

 First Meeting/Deadline to Submit:

-Please note: If you are interested in being a MUSE next semester and the meetings work with your class schedule, please submit your application far in advance of the first meeting.
+Do you already know your class schedule for next semester?
+If so, please submit your application far in advance of the first meeting.
 The deadline is for students just learning of the program at the start of the semester.

 The Student Museum Advisory Council (SMAC) is a volunteer organization whose aim is to promote the Harn’s many programs and resources in order to increase its visibility on the wider campus.
 SMAC includes students of varying backgrounds, majors, talents, and interests to help focus on outreach and event planning.
 The main focus of this group is to CONNECT the museum with the campus!
 For more information, contact Eric Segal, Director of Education and Curator of Academic Programs at firstname.lastname@example.org or 352.294.7063 or download the SMAC application.